lildude/gonefora.run/README.md

 - [ ] MAYBE: Add fontawesome icons to posts in archives to distinguish types.
 - [ ] Use local copies of remote assets when running locally
 - [ ] Determine a better method of detecting locally run than the current site.debug method I'm using
+- [ ] Pre-process locally and save minified content to a branch.
+This makes the repo larger, but quicker to deploy.
+- [ ] Minify only the content that has recently changed.
+Speeds things up considerably

 ## Research material for enhancing rakefile